Table of Contents

 SSL Certificates

 SSL is used in HTTPS for secure communications.
 The Player checks SSL Certificates, so having a custom certification not signed by a well-known CA can cause headaches.
-If an organization employs its own certificates or CA, it needs to be stored in the Player so that communications can be flawless.
+If an organization employs its certificates or CA, it must be stored in the Player so that communications can be flawless.

 DNS Servers